5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 Eiffel tower lit up at night is a must see with 5 days in Paris

-Day 2 of 5 days in Paris: Place de la Concorde, Arc de Triomphe, and The Eiffel Tower
+Day 2 of 5 days in Paris: The Eiffel Tower, Arc de Triomphe, and Champs-Élysées

 Arc de Triomphe